-As of now, there happens to be no magic solution however, the most effective method of preventing the issue is to of course keep moisture from coming into contact with the unprotected metal surface.
-In addition, here are four tips to follow to prevent CUI from occuring.
+As of now, there happens to be no magic solution.
+However, the most effective method of preventing the issue is to of course keep moisture from coming into contact with the unprotected metal surface.
+In addition, here are four tips to prevent CUI from occurring.

 - Check piping under insulation often